|Nutritional Guidelines (per serving)|

 Slice off the string roots at the bottom of the ramps a little bit above the point where the white part ends and the green leaves separate out.
 Wash the ramps well.

-You're only going to pickle those white parts with a bit of the green attached, but don't throw out the leaves - they are also delicious, so save them for another recipe.
+You're only going to pickle those white parts with a bit of the green attached, but don't throw out the leaves; save them for another recipe.

 Bring to a boil over high heat.
 Reduce the heat to low and simmer for 5 minutes.